oswida/cyber/docs/en/cybermod.md

 # Cybermods

-During character creation, each player can choose **up to 2 cybermodifications for free, but the cost of these upgrades cannot exceed 20,000 ℂ** .
+During character creation, each player can choose **any number of cybermodifications for free, but the cost of these upgrades cannot exceed 20,000 ℂ** .

 Cyber modifications are a sandbox for players' imagination.
 Although you will find examples of specific improvements below, *Cyber* first and foremost proposes a system for constructing implants and determining their market value, so that each of you can literally create whatever you want.